Topics Related to Notes from the Field

 Monarch butterflies have long held a special place in my heart.
 Since 2018, my family and I have cultivated a monarch pollinator garden, participated in tagging monarchs for the Monarch Watch program, and enjoyed watching Flight of the Butterflies.
 Visiting the El Rosario Butterfly Sanctuary remains a dream on my bucket list!
 This passion naturally found its way into my classroom, where I introduce Monarchs as a cultural symbol during our Day of the Dead unit in Spanish class.

 I recently read about the “point-and-call” method, a technique used in Japan where individuals physically point at something and call out its status.
 It’s a simple but powerful way to bring awareness to our surroundings and reduce errors.
-But beyond its practical use, it offers a metaphor for how we can live more intentionally.“Point and call” reminds us to acknowledge what’s around us, to see clearly and act with purpose: to point at who we are and what we’ve done and call it out, so we all become more aware of the reality we share.
+But beyond its practical use, it offers a metaphor for how we can live more intentionally.

 Place-based learning has become one of the most meaningful parts of my teaching because it allows students to experience history, geography, and cult